Skip to content

 SpoofCard lets you display a different number as your caller ID — but carrier enforcement of the TRACED Act and STIR/SHAKEN has narrowed its usefulness.
-For most real use cases (displaying a business number you own, looking professional on outbound calls), a verified business phone is a better, legal fit.
-Here are the best alternatives.
+If your real job is presenting a business number you actually own, verifying an existing number, or running professional outbound calls, a verified business phone is the better, legal fit.
+If you need per-call caller-ID masking with no verified number behind it, these business phone systems are not the right category.
+Here are the best alternatives for legitimate caller ID control.

 Common Pain Points